leuchthelp/dkrz_dev/README.md

 ##### lopping reading `async` so I can benchmark - FIXED (20.02.2025)

 `creation` needs to be done by just one rank similarly to `closing` the event-set as otherwise the other ranks cant access it anymore.
 Will have to implement waiting for rank `0` for creation and rank `0` waiting for all other ranks for `closing`

+##### serial creation / reading of File using `async` - debugging

+On the menu again as there seems to be some run to run variance in it.
+I sadly have no clue why, working with async has been quite stressful as it seems I have been the first to work with it and have questions about it in the last 5 year when looking at the forum. https://forum.hdfgroup.org/t/how-exactly-is-async-i-o-available-in-hdf5/13089/7

 ## Additional Information